ibm-cloud-docs/app-configuration/ac-progressive-rollout.md

 ### API requirements by scope
 {: #ac-progressive-rollout-config-requirements}

-Use the correct API based on where you configure the rollout:
+The API you use depends on the scope of your progressive rollout configuration.
+Select the appropriate API based on where you're configuring the rollout.

 - **Flag-level progressive rollout**: Use the feature flag API to create and update the rollout.
 - **Rule-level progressive rollout**: Use the Rules API to create and update the rollout.